-A Do not over-tighten the thumb screws on the bottom cover.
-If over-tightened, they can become very hard to remove.
+A If you removed the PX3 rear panel to install the test pickup antenna, do not over-tighten the thumb screws on the rear pane when you replace it.
+If over-tightened, the screws can become very hard to remove.
 Setting up the PX3 and KX3 to use the PX3 Internal Calibration Signal

-On the PX3, loosen the four knurled thumb screws and remove the bottom cover.
+On the PX3, loosen the four knurled thumb screws and remove the rear panel.
 Cut a length of insulated hook wire about 12 inches (30 cm) long.
 About 20 or 22 gauge will fit nicely.
-Pass it through the side panel opening in the PX3 and through opening in J103 as shown in Figure 19.
+Pass it through the side panel opening in the PX3 and through opening in J103 as shown in Figure 22.
 Do not remove the insulation and do not push it through so far the exposed conductors at the cut end might contact components inside the PX3.

-You can leave the bottom cover off while doing the nulling procedure.
-It will not affect the results.
+You can leave the rear panel off while doing the nulling procedure.
+Doing so will not affect the results.

-Figure 19.
+Figure 22.
 Calibrator Signal Pickup Wire Installed in the PX3.

-Arrange the PX3 and KX3 as shown in Figure 20.
-Take care not to dislodge the pickup wire you installed in the PX3.
-Capacitively couple signal from the pickup wire to the KX3 as shown.
+Arrange the PX3 and KX3 as shown in Figure 23.
+Take care not to dislodge the pickup wire you installed in the PX3.Capacitively couple signal from the pickup wire to the KX3 as shown.
 Use enough wire to vary the capacitive coupling to the KX3 as needed by the nulling procedure.